-- According to a review by the Frontiers in Human Neuroscience journal, practicing slow breathing techniques will help stimulate the parasympathetic nervous system which in turn lowers the levels of this stress hormone in the body.
+- According to a review in the Frontiers in Human Neuroscience journal, practicing slow breathing techniques can help stimulate the parasympathetic nervous system which in turn lowers the levels of this stress hormone in the body.
 Essentially, deep breathing helps counter the flight or flight response caused by stress and is known to boost cortisol production (10).

 - In the same year, the Frontiers in Human Neuroscience journal published a study where they stated that not only do people who practice deep breathing have increased attention lengths, but they also have significantly lower cortisol levels than those who do not (21).

 This could be due to the popular but misguided belief that alcohol helps you relax.
 According to WebMD, Verywellmind, and Healthline, while the initial stimulating effects of alcohol may seem relaxing, it is in truth a depressant that affects your central nervous system and impacts how your brain communicates with the nerves in your body.
-A study published in 2008 by the journal of Clinical Endocrinology & Metabolism showed that for every unit of alcohol you consume you increase your cortisol levels by at least 3 percent (26).
+A study published in 2008 by the journal of Clinical Endocrinology & Metabolism found that for every unit of alcohol per week men consumed, their cortisol levels increased by 3 percent (26).